EMC China Lab

 Many countries have electronic recycling certifications.
 Today, we will focus on the largest market in the world, the European Union (EU), and its electronic recycling certification, WEEE.
 Below is a detailed introduction.

-What is WEEE Certification?
+What is weee certification?

 WEEE: Waste Electrical and Electronic Equipment, is the EU directive for the recycling of discarded electrical and electronic equipment.
 To manage the vast amount of e-waste and recover valuable resources, the EU passed two significant directives in 2002: WEEE (EU Recycling Directive) and RoHS (EU Environmental Directive).